Head: Robert E. Denton, Jr.

 Incoming freshmen and students enrolled at other institutions should follow directions for application as shown on the Admissions website.

-Students enrolled in other Virginia Tech majors who wish to transfer into Communication may use the online system for application.
+Students enrolled in other Virginia Tech majors who wish to transfer into Communication must attend an information session and submit an application.
+Information is available at the Department website: www.comm.vt.edu

 1004: FIRST-SEMESTER EXPERIENCE IN COMMUNICATION